Bringing The Build to Life: 10 Steps to Expect

 1. Setting a Budget

-The very first step, and probably the most important one, is to set budget.
+The very first step, and probably the most important one, is to set a budget.
 To come up with a figure, ask yourself:

 • How many square metres is your property?